HaukeSchlosser/lib_mcp23s08/README.md

 ### License

-This library is licensed under the GNU License.
+This library is licensed under the MIT License.

 ---